About Micah and Vintager Straps

 The rest is, as they say, history.

-Almost exactly a year after that first post I went full time as a strap maker and now, 10+ years later from the day I started selling custom watch straps I've sold thousands of unique leather, canvas and shark watch straps to customers all over the world.
-I've never charged shipping and never refused a return either... well except for one or two people who thought that they could use my return policy as a way to always get a new watch strap whenever they bought a new watch ;-) I've been supporting my family with this job the entire time and thanks to people who know that you get what you pay for I'm still here and will be for a long time.
+Almost exactly a year after that first post I went full time as a strap maker and now, 15+ years later from the day I started selling custom watch straps I've sold well over 10,000 unique leather, canvas, alligator and shark watch straps to customers all over the world.
+I've been supporting my family with this job the entire time and thanks to people who know that you get what you pay for I'm still here and will be for a long time!